enthought/enable/docs/source/kiva_tutorial/tutorial.rst

 Now we are ready to use it to start drawing - simple as that.
 Lets start with just drawing the wires.
-Given that they are rectangles, this can be done quite easily using the graphics context's `rect` method.
+Given that they are rectangles, this can be done quite easily using the graphics context's :py:meth:`rect` method.

 .. literalinclude:: tutorial.py
     :lines: 10-14